wavefrontHQ/docs/pages/doc/alerts_faq.md

 There are times when you may want to update multiple alerts in the same way, for example, you might want to remove a user from all alert notifications or replace that user in alert notifications.

 The best practice for handling alert notifications is to use Alert Targets rather than specify specific emails or PagerDuty keys while editing an alert.
 If an alert target specifies the notification target, then you can easily update the alert target.
-In contrast, you'd have to modify each alert that uses an email or a PagerDuty key -- bulk updates aren't possible.
+In contrast, you'd have to modify each alert that uses an email or a PagerDuty key -- bulk updates aren't possible with the GUI.

-You can bulk update alerts with the API, discussed in this section, or with the `wf` CLI.
+You can bulk update alerts with the API, discussed in this section, or with [the `wf` CLI](https://github.com/snltd/wavefront-cli).

+{% include important.html content="This external CLI is not supported or maintained by the Tanzu Observability team." %}

 ### Prerequisites